jimmy0705/Assignment_Mentions/README.md

 3. I believe the Mention component could be more organized and reusable.
 Given the chance, I would have refined its structure to make it versatile for different uses.

-4. I would have coded the project to match the Figma design down to the finest detail.
+4. I would have coded the project to match the Figma design.